mason-ching/VehicleTrajectoryAnalysis/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-It also serves as the final coursework for MATLAB Course at School of Mathematics and Statistics, Henan University.
+It also serves as my final coursework for MATLAB Course at School of Mathematics and Statistics, Henan University.